The Story Behind... Solemn Vows

 I like to feature Omaha, the city next door to the suburb where I live, in my stories.
 Among the institutions for which our city is famous is Boys Town.
 At the time I was plotting the book, the home was in the news because of a remark by Newt Gingrich.
 The media was having a field day.
 I wanted to tell of the good work the home has done.
 Again, drawing on my own experience, I also wanted give a glimpse of the life of a Reserve family.

-The characters turned out to be ones I couldn't say let go.
-They reappear in the book I completed in February 2004.
+The characters in Solemn Vows turned out to be ones to whom I couldn't say goodbye.
+They will reappear in Faith, Hope and Charity, due to be re-issued by Uncial Press in June 2019.

 Newlyweds Meredith and Quinn McAllister are made for each other.
 They come from similar unstable backgrounds and have pulled themselves up by their own ambition and determination.
 Quinn has no qualms about agreeing to Meredith's stipulation that they have no children.
 That is until five days after their wedding when he learns his best friend, his "brother" from Boys Town days, is dead and Quinn has inherited three pre-school children, whom he'd long ago promised to raise should something happen to their parents.